 “Do you know I stay in my house all day.
 Some retirement!”

-Years ago, she and her husband (surely there had been a husband at one time) would sit outside to watch the kids play stickball in the street.
+Years ago, she and her husband (surely there’d been a husband at one time) would sit outside to watch the kids play stickball in the street.
 I imagined the youngest of the Tillman’s brood, wheeling her baby doll along in its pram.

 I saw a simpler time, a better life than now.
-All I had to do was convince her to go out on her front porch.
+All I had to do, I thought, was to convince her to go out on her front porch.
 If she did that, perhaps we’d all be in a better place.

 “Well,” she let out a deep sigh.
 “I’m sure you have other responsibilities.”